philmcminn/new-paper/README.md

 * Numbers less than or equal to ten in the middle of a sentence (this sentence is an example) – unless you're quoting actual data points from your experiment.

-### What Goes in Each Paper Section

-The text and comments embedded in the `.tex` files of this paper discuss how to go about writing each section of the paper.
-Check them out!

-### LaTeX Style

-Again, the source LaTeX files in this repository discuss the conventions you should follow and contain a number of tips on how to write good LaTeX, so review them first.
-After that, you may want to review the articles in the next section.

 ## Further Advice